ultimate271/notes/book/agnostic/firstdraft.md

 pan is more concrete than the belief of Christ.

 I wish to go the other way.
-I wish to say, "is there something that is greater than your knowledge of the pan is made of cast iron?
+I wish to say, "is there something that is greater than your knowledge that the pan is made of cast iron?
 Is there something you can say that you have knowledge of more than you have knowledge of the existance of the pan in your hand?"